 Clement Moore wrote A Visit From St. Nicholas for his children, never intending it to become the most popular Christmas poem ever.
 Nor did he expect it would forever define Santa Claus as a jolly old elf who flew around on Christmas Eve in a sleigh pulled by reindeer.

-Moore grew up the son of the Episcopalian bishop of New York who was twice president of Columbia University.
-His mother inherited a vast estate that is now the Chelsea neighborhood of New York.
+Moore grew up the son of the Episcopalian bishop of New York who twice served as president of Columbia University.
+His mother inherited a vast estate, now the Chelsea neighborhood of New York.
 Moore was an intellectual, a professor of Biblical Learning and author of the first Hebrew-American dictionary.

 In 1822, Moore borrowed some Dutch and German Christmas lore for his poem, a gift to his six children.
 A friend copied it and submitted it to the Troy, N.Y., Sentinel.
 The newspaper published it on Dec.
 23, 1823, and for many years thereafter.
 It wasn’t until 1837 that Moore was identified as the author.
 Moore himself didn’t acknowledge authorship until 1844 – and only because his children insisted.